-The Ultrezza AI weighs in at around 235g, which is average by modern standards of a control boot.
+The Ultrezza AI weighs in at 269g, which is above average by modern standards of a control boot.
 Personally though, I don’t feel the weight because of how comfortable the boot is, leaving no distractions when I’m gliding by the opposition to send my team mates through on goal.

 Touch Of Class

 As you’d expect from a modern leather boot, touch on the ball is as cushioned and delicate as you could possibly want.
 Deft flicks, small touches, flip-flaps.
 I found myself whipping all these and more because of how exquisite the touch felt on the ball.
 Dribbling in the Ultrezza AI felt ridiculously natural and I had groans of “BALL HOG” come my way for the first time in a while.

 The 3mm rebound foam really shines when providing that premium padded touch through the entire boot which makes this one of the best uppers I’ve played with in recent months.
 The padding also translated to a softer touch when trapping and side-footing the ball via the mesh midfoot.

 Shooting and pinging the ball had a nice meaty oomph to it, thanks to its weight, although the padding meant you lose out on that bone-to-ball feel that a regular speed boot provides.
 But you’re Iniesta, you don’t shoot the ball like a thuggish peasant, you caress the ball to go where you want it to.